pellcorp/creality-wiki/docs/updating.md

 Note that the `/usr/data/pellcorp-overrides` directory is not deleted during a factory reset.

 Do a new installation as normal, for example.
-If you perform a `/usr/data/pellcorp/k1/installer.sh --install cartotouch` your configuration overrides will be reapplied for you.
+If you perform a `/usr/data/pellcorp/k1/installer.sh --install cartographer` your configuration overrides will be reapplied for you.

 If you wish to skip applying your config overrides, then you would perform a clean install:

 ```
-/usr/data/pellcorp/k1/installer.sh --clean-install cartotouch
+/usr/data/pellcorp/k1/installer.sh --clean-install cartographer
 ```